 At Serling & Abramson, PC, we specialize in asbestos litigation and represent victims suffering from mesothelioma, lung cancer, and other asbestos-related illnesses.
 Explore the following pages to learn more about these topics in depth.

-The Environmental Protection Agency, the U.S. Department of Health, and the International Agency for Research on Cancer have all concluded that asbestos is a human carcinogen.
+The Environmental Protection Agency, the U.S. Department of Health and the International Agency for Research on Cancer all have concluded that asbestos is a human carcinogen.
 Research shows that asbestos exposure can increase a person's risk of developing mesothelioma and lung cancer.